For sales professionals, nothing beats the rush that comes with closing a sale.

 When we connect with people deeply and authentically we are able to see what they need without attacking them with what we want them to have.

-When we provide value and create relationship from that place, the sale takes care of itself.
+When we provide value and create a relationship from that place, the sale takes care of itself.

 Sales are the process of building a relationship of trust that can be repeated over many years and many commodities.